ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 ### Venues
 The event will be held at Factory Berlin, which has two venues.
 The main venue for hackers is Factory Görlitzer Park (Lohmühlenstraße 65).
-Registeration starts at 15:30.
+Registeration starts at 14:30 (on Friday, the 7th of September).
 Community members will not be admitted to this venue, as we want to allow the teams to be able to concentrate on their projects.

-On the first day we will kick things off at Factory Mitte (Rheinsberger Straße 76/77) at 12:00, and there will be a series of talks and panels throughout the day and until 21:00, in parallel to the hackathon happening at the other venue.
+In addition to the main venue, there will also be a series of talks and workshops at Factory Mitte (Rheinsberger Straße 76/77) starting at 12:00 and continuing until 21:00 on Friday, the 7th of September.
+Hackathons participants are free to choose between the two venues for the first day.
+Community members who want to take part in this mini-conference should refer to [this](community-members.md) page for information on how to acquire tickets.

 Please note that on the next two days, ETHBerlin will continue only at Factory Görlitzer Park, and Factory Mitte is *only* for the first day.